AnjaliSharma005/Reliance_Business_Performance_Dashboard/README.md

 This interactive Power BI dashboard provides a comprehensive overview of Reliance's sales and operational performance across different regions and states.
+Key visualizations include:

 Region-wise Revenue and State-wise Transactions to monitor geographical performance.